 Using dating apps to meet people is a singular experience.
+Having met My Ex when I was 18, I’d never really dated anyone but him.
 My utter lack of familiarity with modern dating norms left me feeling out of sorts — my hopes frequently raised only to be quickly dashed.
 The emotional up-and-down of it all is rather stunning and oddly addictive.
 You can effectively initiate a connection, ask practical qualifying/disqualifying questions, and move to the next level of intimacy all on your phone without raising your eyes or hearing a human voice — potentially all in under 30 minutes.

 I’ll delve more into the intricacies and oddities of dating apps in later posts, but for now, know that I am completely out of my comfort zone.
 And it is at this moment, one morning while lying in bed, that I meet The Opener.
 We match, we banter, we discuss our plans for the day.
 Neither of us is busy, so he invites me over to watch a movie at his place.
 This seems reasonable to me, and I take his invitation at face value.
 Just to be safe, though, I don’t shave my legs.
 You know, as insurance against sex.
 Because I am definitely not sleeping with this guy.